chrus-chong/HDBWise/README.md

 *Note 1: Transaction data is stored in the ```cleanedData.Rdata``` workspace file to ease of usage.
 To understand the data cleaning operations that were performed, refer to ```./data cleaning/cleanData.R```.*

-*Note 2: There are hundreds of thousands of transactions.
+*Note 2: HDBWise draws from almost 1,000,000 resale transactions.
 To ensure a smooth user experience, only transactions from 2016 onward are included by default.
 To perform data visualisation on all transactions from 1986 - 2023, delete ```Line 32``` from ```cleanData.R```.*

 ### HDBWise Functionalities
 1. Nearby Amenities Discovery: By simply inputting a postal code, users can explore a